Neural-Systems-at-UIO/PyNutil/README.md

 https://quint-workflow.readthedocs.io/en/latest/

 # Usage
+Fill in the test.json with the path to the required input files. e.g. path to reference atlas volume, atlas label file, segmentations (from ilastik), alignment json (from QuickNII or VisuAlign)
-Run testOOP.py outside of the PyNutil directory.
+Then Run testOOP.py outside of the PyNutil directory to inititate the job.

 ```
 from PyNutil import PyNutil